GWNLekkah/bachelor_project/programs/GitIssueFinder/README.md

 # GitIssueFinder

-GitIssueFinder should be run with the following arguments:
+GitIssueFinder finds the issue keys belonging to the Git commits that are given in the input file.
+The program should be given the following arguments:
 ```
 INPUT_FILE_PATH GIT_LOCATION GIT_DIRECTORY ISSUE_PREFIX
 ```